rbtLong/CurryingConnections/README.md

 These are some of the techniques used to connect our various databases at work.
-This approach is taken because there was a notorious connection leak issue that brought down our 5-college database servers during registration when there is heavy traffic on the portal.
+This approach is taken because there was a notorious connection leak issue that brought down our 5-college database servers during registration when there is moderate traffic on the portal.
 Additionally, it simplifies and eliminates thousands of lines of code in our code base.

 ## Why Curry?